Database Information Retrieval

 And many of the same techniques apply, too:

-4. We can use other operators, like NOT to exclude documents that contain specific terms, and AND to force return documents that contain specific terms.
+4. We can use other operators, like NOT to exclude documents that contain specific terms, just like we can use the minus sign to exclude terms in search engines; and we can use the AND operator to force return documents that contain all terms in our query.

-The AND operator between two query terms means that both terms must be present for each result in a search.
+The AND operator between two query terms means that both terms must be present in each search result.
 For example, if I search for dogs AND cats in a database like ASC, then each result must include both the terms dogs and cats.
-We usually have to specify this AND in a database.
-This not the case with Google and other search engines.
-In search engines, the AND is assumed between terms.
-So the equivalent search in, for example, Google, Bing, DuckDuckGo, etc is simply dogs cats.
+We usually have to specify the AND in a database.
+However, in search engines, the AND is assumed between terms.
+So the equivalent search in, for example, > Google, Bing, and DuckDuckGo is simply dogs cats.

 Subject Terms and Thesauri

 Many (but not all) databases offer the ability to search by subject or thesauri term.
-Subject/thesauri terms are kinds of controlled vocabulary, but are basically special keywords assigned to bibliographic records.
-If a database uses these kinds of vocabulary terms, it means that each record in the database includes a list of these terms that should well describe the contents of the item it describes.
+Subject/thesauri terms are types of controlled vocabulary.
+They are special keywords assigned to bibliographic records and are used to capture the main topics of a document.
+If a database uses these kinds of vocabulary terms, it means that each record in the database includes a list of these terms that should well describe the contents of the items it describes.
 Further, this means that all bibliographic records that share a specific subject term are linked together.

 For example, the ASC database uses subject terms.
 One subject term is Forest animals, and if I use that as my search query, then each record that is returned must include that subject term, and that record should match the contents of the item.
 I can peruse the results and identify other subject terms that help narrow my results.
 For example, the subject term BIRD habitats appears in records with the subject term Forest animals, since records often have multiple subject terms.
 If I combine those terms with an AND operator, then I narrow my results down to two journal articles, which is pretty precise.
 ASC is a multi-disciplinary database, and so feel free to explore subject terms related to your own interests.